nkostin4/LaTeX-templates/README.md

 ![Example LaTeX](images/klein_gordon.png?raw=true)

+## Major Changes Coming Soon

+Stay tuned for major changes!
+I'm planning to organize and restructure this repo entirely.

 ## Why So Many Packages?

 The `preamblex.tex` file that I input into nearly every document (my full preamble) is extremely long.
 You probably won't need so many packages (or such a rich variety of colors).
 That said, LaTeX on its own is fairly bloated, and I don't think it's even worth optimizing for compilation time.
 As such, every document I write contains the line `\input{preamblex}` so that I always have access to all these packages.